-How to clear clutter - step-by-step guide
+How to clear clutter: a step-by-step guide

-How to clear clutter - step-by-step guide
+How to clear clutter: a step-by-step guide

 Clutter is a problem every family has to deal with.
 We can learn strategies of regular decluttering that keep our space useful and clear without falling into the trap of thinking that the goal is to eliminate all clutter once and for all.